MihaiS7/Pip_update_packages/README.md

-Hi,
-    welcome to the tool which helps you Update all your outdated PIP packages !!!

-Let me explain you how is this working.
-First of all, the scripts, is getting the pip -outdated packages under a .txt file.

-After this, the script reads the file, is getting the LATEST UPDATE date for each package, is sorting it in an ascendent order, and then, depends on the interval of DATE you want your packages to be updated, you can choose. eg. If the latest update to a package is 2020.10, and you want to update only the packages after 2021.01, you set the 2021.01 date, and all the package under this date, will be skipped, and then eliminated from your requirements.txt file.

-The script will also create a csv file with all the packages-dates within the interval of date you set.
+# PIP Package Updater Tool

+Welcome to the PIP Package Updater tool!
+This utility simplifies the process of updating outdated PIP packages in your Python projects.

+## How It Works

+### 1. Overview

+The tool operates in a few simple steps to manage your project dependencies efficiently.

+### 2. Gathering Outdated Packages

+Initially, the script fetches a list of outdated PIP packages and stores them in a readable format within a `.txt` file.

+### 3. Identifying Latest Updates

+Next, the script scans this file to determine the latest update date for each package.
+It then organizes this information in ascending order.

+### 4. Setting Update Intervals

+You have control over the update process by specifying a date interval.
+For instance, if the latest update for a package is in October 2020, and you only want updates after January 2021, you can set the date to '2021.01'.
+The script will skip and remove packages updated before this date.

+### 5. Package Management

+The tool not only skips and delete the packages outside the defined interval but also generates a convenient CSV file containing all packages and their corresponding update dates within the specified range.

+## How to Use

+1. Run the script to fetch outdated packages.
+2. Set the desired update interval by specifying the minimum date.
+3. Execute the script to update and manage your project's requirements.

+By following these steps, you can effortlessly keep your project dependencies up-to-date and well-organized.

+Feel free to explore the tool and improve your Python project's development experience!
+If you have any questions or suggestions, please don't hesitate to reach out.